martinavesela/Bachelors/README.md

 - When a window appears telling you to install WSL2, follow the instructions on the linked page.

 ## 3. Install Python
-- If the installation doesn' add Python to Path, you'll have to do it manually:
+- If the installation doesn't add Python to Path, you'll have to do it manually:
 1. Open *Edit the system environmental variables*.
 2. Press *Environmental Variables*.
 3. In *System variables* select *path* and press *Edit*.